kinkin2725/C-project/README.md

-// USE Project_Final.cpp as recording!
+// USE GRS.cpp as recording!